When to Replace Plumbing and What You Should Anticipate and What You Need to Know

 FAQ Section

-What is the cost to replace plumbing?
+How much will it cost to replace plumbing?

-How long will it take to replace plumbing?
+How long does it take to replace plumbing?

 Do I need to change my plumbing system if there is a leak?

-Can I repair my plumbing by myself?
+Do I have the ability to replace my plumbing by myself?

 What kind of pipe do I need to use to replace my plumbing?